Community Health Worker Leadership Committee

 CHW Leadership Committee graphic join us today

 We are currently seeking new members for the CHW Leadership Committee.
-Come join this dynamic group to guide recommendations for CHWs across Washington state.
+Come join this dynamic group to guide recommendations for CHWs across Washington.

 Our Mission